huyho1/DoubleTroubleGame/README.txt

 a play again button will pop up.
 Press it if you'd like to play again.
 There's also a text area at the bottom of the window narrating everything going on in case you get lost.

-Bonus: Double Trouble is an instantiation of the game, Nim.
+Double Trouble is an instantiation of the game, Nim.
 In 1902, C. L. Bouton, a mathematician at Harvard University, "solved" it.